JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-The \FeII\, emission at $17.94\,\mu$m and $25.98\,\mu$m, both show the outflowing shocked material similar to the \NeII\, morphology.
+The \FeII\ emission at both $17.94\,\mu$m and $25.98\,\mu$m shows outflowing shocked material similar to the \NeII\ morphology.
 However, the emission at $25.98\,\mu$m is much fainter and is affected by poorer resolution.
 The outflowing material seen here is not symmetric around both lobes.
-We see that the western ejection is much stronger and expands slightly northwards when compared to the H$_2$ emission.
+We see that the western ejection is much stronger and expands slightly northward compared to the H$_2$ emission.
 This is also not observed in the broadband images.
-Most of the \FeII\, emission mainly traces the warm shocked gas.
-It is likely arising from dissociative shocks at low excitation energy levels \citep{neufeld09}.
+Most of the \FeII\ emission traces the warm shocked gas.
+It likely arises from dissociative shocks at low excitation energy levels \citep{neufeld09}.

-The \SI\, line is the only neutral atomic emission we detect in our observations, unlike other JOYS sources which have in addition detected \ClI, and \FeI\, \citep[e.g. HH\,211;][]{caratti24}.
-The \SI\, map shows distinctively bright emission in the western lobe.
+The \SI\ line is the only neutral atomic emission we detect in our observations, unlike other JOYS sources, which have detected \ClI\ and \FeI\ \citep[e.g., HH\,211;][]{caratti24}.
+The \SI\ map shows distinctively bright emission in the western lobe.
 The emission is not collimated and appears spatially extended.
-There is no significant \SI\, emission towards the eastern lobe, in contrast to the ionized lines, which exhibit stronger emission there.
-The prominent \SI\, emission therefore most likely reflects different ionization conditions between the two outflow lobes, with the western lobe containing predominantly neutral gas.
-Such neutral conditions naturally favor excitation of the \SI\, line and are consistent with slow, partially dissociative $J$-shocks in dense gas \citep{hollen89, neufeld07}.
-In such environments, the enhanced \SI\, emission does not require a separate dust-destruction mechanism but instead is produced by shock-excited neutral gas in which the ionization fraction is considerably lower.
+No significant \SI\ emission appears toward the eastern lobe, unlike the the ionized lines, which exhibit stronger emission there.
+The prominent \SI\ emission therefore most likely reflects different ionization conditions between the two outflow lobes, with the western lobe containing predominantly neutral gas.
+Such neutral conditions naturally favor excitation of the \SI\ line and are consistent with slow, partially dissociative $J$-shocks in dense gas \citep{hollen89, neufeld07}.
+In such environments, the enhanced \SI\ emission does not require a separate dust-destruction mechanism but instead is produced by shock-excited neutral gas in which the ionization fraction is considerably lower.

-\subsection{\NeII\, line analysis}
+\subsection{\NeII\ line analysis}

-The mid-infrared fine-structure line of \NeII\, at $12.81\,\mu$m is an excellent tracer of gas in outflows and disks.
-In outflows the line is thought to be excited by high velocity dissociative shocks of the ambient gas or through UV/X-ray photoionization.
-In Class II disks it has been observed to originate mainly by heating and ionization through stellar X-ray and UV radiation \citep{hollen89,pascucci09,gudel10}.
-The distance from the central protostar to the emission location generally determines their excitation condition.
+The MIR fine-structure line of \NeII\ at $12.81\,\mu$m is an excellent tracer of gas in outflows and disks.
+In outflows the line is thought to be excited by HV dissociative shocks of the ambient gas or UV/X-ray photoionization.
+In class II disks, it originates mainly from heating and ionization by stellar X-ray and UV radiation \citep{hollen89,pascucci09,gudel10}.
+The distance from the central protostar to the emission location generally determines its excitation condition.